galacticcouncil/sdk/packages/sdk/TROUBLESHOOTING.md

 ## Wasm

 Starting with **v2.x** version, .wasm files are not longer embedded in final bundle.
-To properly load them update your build config with corresponding wasm plugin.
+To properly load them update your build config with appropriate wasm plugin.

 ### esbuild